InnocentusLime/innocentusLime.github.io/content/blog/quadjam_devlog_1.md

 So, essentially we get the following architectural principles:

 1. Components are small pieces of plain data without any complex invariants
-2. Components are grouped into Entities, by associating them with the same EntityId
+2. Components are grouped into Entities
 3. Components are all stored in one big placed, usually refered to as `World`
 4. Systems are functions that interact with said `World` and update the data accordingly

 This may seem unsafe and over-complicated, but this approach actually leads to a lot of flexibility and free dependency injection.

-Code written this way doesn't need any sophiscticated observer or subscription systems.
+Code written this way doesn't need any sophiscticated observer or subscription systems - everything is in one place and handled in the same manner.
-Everything a piece of logic would have to do is ask the `World` for all entities that have HP and what it needs to do.
-Similarly, any entity that needs to opt-out of that damage handling stuff just needs to not have that HP component.

-It also usually frees you from ending up with 10 different ways/callbacks your game handles an object receiving damage or something like that.
-You write only one function that asks "who can I damage" and that's it.

 # The prototype